ad-si/Transity/readme.md

   - [ ] Purpose of transaction (food, travel)
 - [x] High precision timestamps
   - [ ] Including nanoseconds
-- [ ] Support for all states of transaction lifecycle
+- [ ] Support for all states of transaction life cycle
   1. Request - Request to exchange a commodity
   1. Offer - Specification of commodity & expected trade item
   1. Acceptance - Affirmation of interest in offered exchange
   1. Fulfillments
-  1. Certification - Acknowledgement that exchange was performed
+  1. Certification - Acknowledgment that exchange was performed
 - [ ] Support for any type of commodity (e.g. even time and messages)
 - [ ] Differentiation between transfers, transactions & exchanges
   - [ ] Special syntax for exchanges